DataCanvasIO/HyperGBM/docs/en_US/source/quick_start.rst

 ============

-We will introduce main features of HyperGBM in this section and assuming that you have knowledge of machine learning such as loading data and training a model.
-If you have not completed installation, please refer to Installation<installation.md> to install HyperGBM.
+This section will introduce the main features of HyperGBM with assumption that users already have knowledge of machine learning such as loading data and training a model.
+If you have not completed HyperGBM installation, please refer to :doc:`Installation<installation.md>`.

-You can use HyperGBM with Python and command line tools.
+Below are two examples of using GBM with python and command line tool.

 .. toctree::
    :maxdepth: 2